Table of Contents

 Remember that at each stage, your strategy will be heavily based on who your audience are, where they ‘hang-out’, and how interested they are in your organization.

-What list building channels can you try in 2022?
+What list-building channels can you try in 2024?

-If you are looking for inspiration on what new channels to try for your list building efforts, I have got you covered.
+If you are looking for inspiration on what new channels to try for your list-building efforts, I have you covered.

-Think of these channels as building new doors (or pathways) for you to reach your customer.
-The less you have, the lesser you reach.
+Think of these channels as building new doors (or pathways) for you to reach your customers.
+The fewer channels you have, the fewer customers you reach.

-Social media as a platform for just pushing ads is passe.
-In 2022, you get to engage with your leads in a conversation and thus inspire them to convert.
+Social media is no longer a platform for pushing ads.
+You should be able to engage with your leads in a conversation and thus inspire them to convert.

-Facebook messenger bots are remarkably useful on that front.
-They allow you to talk to the leads on the same platform, without switching screens!
+Facebook Messenger bots are handy on that front.
+They allow you to talk to the leads on the same platform without switching screens!

-In the above example, Shopify attracts attention using an ad.
-It then seamlessly uses a bot to complete the transaction.
+In the above example, Shopify attracts attention using an ad and seamlessly uses a bot to complete the transaction.

 For your organization, the end goal need not be making a purchase.
-It could involve signing a petition, donating for your cause, or simply getting a ticket for an event.
+It could involve signing a petition, donating to your cause, or getting a ticket for an event.

-More importantly, they are quite nifty in getting consent.
-Once a lead interacts with your page (say ‘likes’ it), you have a 24hr window to engage with them via messenger bot.
+More importantly, they are quite nifty at getting consent.
+Once a lead interacts with your page (say, ‘likes’ it), you have a 24-hour window to engage with them via messenger bot.

-If, during this time, they respond to your engagement, then they have automatically consented to receiving communication from you.
+If they respond to your engagement during this time, they have automatically consented to receive communication from you.

 So, the first message you send your prospects has to be highly compelling.
 It could be a simple yes or no question.
 Or simply a question asking them to confirm their preferences.